Engee documentation

 This expression does not take into account the influence of horizontal parallax, apparent radius and refraction of the Sun.

-where $t_в$ - sunrise time, h;
+where - sunrise time, one hour;

-$t_з$ - sunset time, hr;
+- sunset time, one hour;

-$\lambda$ - longitude of the observation point, deg;
+- longitude of the observation point, degree;

-$UTC$ - hour zone, hour.
+- time zone, hour.

 Setting the input parameters

-The model example supports several ways to set input variables:
+The example model supports several ways to set input variables:

 The constants given in the expressions are set in the callbacks.